justinegeffen/showcase/demo/docs/010_using_data_explorer.md

 # Data Explorer

-When running pipelines in the Cloud, users typically need access to buckets and blob storage to view pipeline results and upload files (such as samplesheets and reference data) for analysis.
+When running pipelines in the Cloud, you typically need access to buckets and blob storage to view pipeline results and upload files (such as samplesheets and reference data) for analysis.
 Managing credentials and permissions for multiple users, as well as training users to navigate Cloud consoles and CLIs, can be complicated.
-Instead, users can view their data directly through Data Explorer.
+Instead, you can view data directly through Data Explorer.

 With Data Explorer, you can browse and interact with remote data repositories from organization workspaces in Seqera Platform.
 It supports AWS S3, Azure Blob Storage, and Google Cloud Storage repositories.

 ## View pipeline outputs in Data Explorer

-In Data Explorer, you can:

   - **View bucket details**:
     View the cloud provider, bucket address, and credentials by selecting the information icon next to a bucket in the Data Explorer list.